mcbuddy/testivai-visual-regression/README.md

 ## Packages

-This monorepo contains two packages:
+This monorepo contains the following packages:

 ### 📦 [testivai-visual-regression](./packages/testivai-visual-regression)